sinclairzx81/typemap/readme.md

 ## Mapping

-TypeMap is mostly designed for runtime type translation.
+TypeMap is designed for runtime type translation.
 It provides a single mapping functions per library which is used to translate remote types into types specific to that library.
 All mapping functions make a best attempt to retain semantics from each library.
 If no translation is possible, these functions return a `never` representation specific to the library being mapped.

 ### Syntax